Revolution (Brand book): Reception

 Revolution was criticised by reviewers for its lack of substance and style of writing.
 The writing was described as "atrocious: long-winded, confused and smug; filled with references to books Brand has half read and thinkers he has half understood" by Nick Cohen in The Observer.
 Robert Colville in The Daily Telegraph wrote that although "he comes across as palpably sincere in his convictions," Brand "has not even the faintest fragment of an inkling of how his Revolution will come about" and "[a]s for how things would work afterwards, don’t ask."
 Colville called the book "sub-undergraduate dross".

-The Atlantic magazine wrote "Revolution preaches but doesn't practice.
+Sophie Gilbert in The Atlantic magazine wrote "Revolution preaches but doesn't practice.
 There's a reason Brand’s most recent standup show is called 'Messiah Complex.'
 He has the zeal of the missionary and the charisma of the cult leader, along with a newfound commitment to imposing his vision upon society through deliberately undemocratic means.
 If he ever figures out how to communicate that vision in a less abstract and imperious way he could indeed change the world, although for better or for worse is anyone’s guess."